JoseLuisPovedanoPoyato/dissertation/timelog.md

 * * 0.5 hours * Tested new Prometheus attempt -> Fails, need NFS storage

 ## 20 January 2023
-* * X hour * All data from apache ab is now stored into files and zipped
+* * 3 hours * All data from apache ab is now stored into files and zipped

+## 21 January 2023
+* * 2 hour * Debugged apache ab data transfer and set up copy automatically + found diagram to help explain it

+## 22 January 2023
+* * 0.5 hours * NFS storage for Prometheus not working, trying new Prometheus guide

+## 23 January 2023
+* * X hours (0.5 so far) attempting new Prometheus deployment